 Although the ‘touristy’ description of Ortigia is pretty accurate, you cannot go past the splendid Medieval architecture that adorns this tiny island – just gorgeous.

-The fact that there are still hoards of tourists on the island, cements that the island offers a multitude of sights to keep a visitor busy, but also signifies the island’s cultural importance in Sicily.
+The fact that there are still hordes of tourists on the island, cements that the island offers a multitude of sights to keep a visitor busy, but also signifies the island’s cultural importance in Sicily.

 As the oldest part of Syracuse, soaking up cobbled alleyways enclosed by history at every turn in Ortigia’s Old Town, is a memorable experience through time.